 You could also say thank you to your employee by provide your employees with a pair of movie tickets, and the time off to go see their favourite movie during the workday.
 You could even make it as a company event, and hire a cinema during the week for the whole team to attend.

 Write a hand-written thank you note is often appreciated as it adds a personal touch.
 Employees will know that you took the time out of your hectic schedule to personally write them a thank you letter and that their effort is being acknowledged.
 You could even mail it to your employee’s home address, where his or her spouse will also see it and know that the time away from home is valued.

 Try to get to know your employees besides just knowing their full name.
 It would be really helpful if you know the likes and dislikes of your employees as this makes rewarding them easier.
 The extra effort you make for your employees goes a long way and they would feel honoured that you think of them when deciding a way to say thank you to your employees.

 Another way that you could say thank you to your employee is by having the entire team sign a framed photo or certificate of appreciation.
 The employee will feel honoured and realise that their colleagues do not see them as a threat but looks up to them.

 See our article featuring a number of images to say thanks to your team for their work.

 Try to say thank you to your employee by making them internet famous.
 Post your appreciation of employees on the company’s website.
-Have a photo and description of what they are being recognised for and any client or customer testimonials as well.
+Use online graphic design software and have a photo and description of what they are being recognised for and any client or customer testimonials as well.